athfu/athfu.github.io/content/watercolour/watercolour.md

   {{ js | safe }}
 </script>

-Tip: you can right click to save it you like it!
+Tip: you can right click to save it if you like it!
 Reloading the page will generate a new one, just for you!

 <div id="sketch"></div>